How to Measure Business Plan Implementation Results in Your Company?

 Are there crucial changes in your industry that were not predicted in your business plan?

 Every industry has particular characteristics.
 For example, the IT industry has characteristics of quick and big changes in a shorter time period.
-If you want to stay in the trend of your industry you must observe all changes in your industry.
+If you want to stay in the trend of your industry, you must observe all changes in your industry.
+The real challenge lies in not just identifying these changes but effectively adapting your strategy to address them.

 5. Your Marketing Strategy